-Accountant at a Glance
+At a Glance

-The best arts and entertainment accountants are creative-minded as well as personable and articulate, and can communicate well with their artistic clients.
-Exceptional organizational skills, attention to detail, and ability to focus are vital.
+The best arts and entertainment accountants are creative-minded, personable, articulate, cool-headed, and communicate well with their artistic clients.
+Exceptional organizational skills, attention to detail, and the ability to manage time are vital.

 Accountants generally work during standard business hours, although odd hours and travel may be involved if a client lives and works in a different time zone, or if meetings must be planned around a difficult performance schedule.
 Networking and maintaining a reputation in the industry is vital for drawing in new clients.
 Fortunately for arts and entertainment accountants, the best networking might come from attending a concert, play, or movie release.
 It's this, along with the opportunity to work closely with artists and arts-related organizations, that draws most to this field.